Plasmow/EarthInsurance/README.md

 # EarthInsurance

-Tornado risk prediction with XGBoost using satellite embeddings and contextual spatiotemporal features.
+Tornado risk prediction with XGBoost using AlphaEarth embeddings, contextual spatiotemporal features and risk features(occurence and magnitude with FEMA dataset).
 Ships a Flask API and a React + Leaflet map UI.

 ## Quickstart